Celebrate Wales Tourism Week – Win an overnight Golf Break for two.

 Visit Caerphilly spearheads the Caerphilly Tourism Association, which is a group of local businesses dedicated to providing visitors with their ideal leisure experiences, whether it be an overnight stay, a dining experience or visiting an attraction.
 Their main function is to bring tourism operators together, forming one voice to make the tourism industry stronger and ultimately increase visitors to Caerphilly.

-To encourage more people to visit the area, or if you are a local, to experience attractions you may drive past on a regular basis, you can enter a free prize draw to win:
+To encourage more people to visit the area, or if you are a local, to experience attractions and enjoy a round of golf on award winning golf course you can enter a free prize draw to win:

 - An overnight stay for 2 people at Bryn Meadows Golf Hotel & Spa